joykirat18/SACE-DIS/README.md

 # SACE
 ![cover](https://user-images.githubusercontent.com/66181127/119221623-ce987900-bb0d-11eb-80f3-547db6fbe87c.jpeg)

 ## Vision Statement

 Travelers and explorers love to take risks experience new terrains of emotions.
 They also want to be an example for those who follow and tend to share their experiences through different mediums.
 We want to enhance, the feeling of achievement and, the experience of sharing and re-visiting experiences.
 They tend to attach and remember the memories of great significance to the place they experienced it.
 We plan to identify an innovative method with unique interactions to do and connect the place and the person more efficiently.

 ## Stakeholders

-Adventurists: Mountaineers, Trekkers, Marathon runners, Sailers, etc.
+* Adventurists: Mountaineers, Trekkers, Marathon runners, Sailers, etc.
-Extreme Sports Athletes: River rafting, paragliding, wakeboarding, etc.
+* Extreme Sports Athletes: River rafting, paragliding, wakeboarding, etc.
-Explorers
+* Explorers
-Travelers
+* Travelers

 ## SACE (Sharing and Celebrating Experiences)

 User can drop a collection of images, text and audio data called beacon in an augmented reality.
-User can save the beacons the once viewed and review them again at any other location.
-Due to the presence of numerous beacons present on a single geo-location:
+User can save the beacons the once viewed and review them again at any other location.Due to the presence of numerous beacons present on a single geo-location:
 * The beacon can be made public or private, according to the user preference.
 * The beacons can be filtered out on the basis of time of creation.

-Personalised beacons to create an identity.
+* Personalised beacons to create an identity.
-Map helps in exploring new reacions and finding the existing beacons
+* Map helps in exploring new reacions and finding the existing beacons

-We Reiterated our features to make the application more enchance.

 ### How will the user